From Investment Banking to Harvard Business School: How to Outshine Every Other Banker and Make the Leap

 There is no politically correct BS or generic fluff about “coming across as a well-rounded applicant” and other such nonsense here.

-Instead, Roger and Jennifer explain clearly, starting from the first few pages, what the ONLY goal of your applications should be:
+Instead, the authors explain clearly, starting from the first few pages, what the ONLY goal of your applications should be:

 “The one and only goal of your application should be to convince the admissions committee that you could potentially become the next Jack Welch.”